Fire Event Delineation Data

 - date of maximumlc_code

-from the MODIS landcover product for the year preceding the fire.lc_mode
+- Numeric code for the landcover type extracted from the MODIS landcover product for the year preceding the fire.lc_mode

-from the MODIS landcover product for the year preceding the fire.lc_name
+- Numeric code for the landcover type extracted from the MODIS landcover product for the year preceding the fire.lc_name

-- Character string of the landcover type from
+- Character string of the landcover type from the year before the fire.lc_desc

-- Character string description of the landcover
+- Character string description of the landcover type from the year before the fire.lc_type

-from the MCD12Q1 product?
-Default is IGBP global vegetation
+- Which landcover classification type was used from the MCD12Q1 product?
+Default is IGBP global vegetation classification schemeeco_mode

 - Modal ecoregion codeeco_type

-classification was used (North america EPA (levels 1-3) vs World
+- Which type and level of ecoregion classification was used (North america EPA (levels 1-3) vs World Wildlife Federation)eco_name

-- Character string of the ecoregion type where
+- Character string of the ecoregion type where the event occurred.ig_utm_x

 - estimated ignition x coordinateig_utm_y